-In this preclinical and clinical course, students will provide comprehensive patient treatment for assigned patients and will develop experience and competence in designated prosthodontic procedures and operative dentistry procedures.
-Management of restorative treatment, esthetic dentistry, dentin bonding principles and techniques for the fabrication of removable prostheses and communication with commercial dental laboratories will be required.
+In this preclinical and clinical course, students will provide comprehensive patient treatment for assigned patients and will develop experience and competence in designated operative dentistry procedures.
+Management of restorative treatment, esthetic dentistry, dentin bonding principles and techniques and communication with commercial dental laboratories will be required.